1987 World Series: Aftermath

 The success of the 1987 Twins inspired Brandon Walsh (Jason Priestley) in Beverly Hills 90210 to explain why the Twins were the ultimate definition of a team, thus enabling him to win the Dreyer Scholarship.
 His interview, however, included a factual inaccuracy; he said Gladden hit a grand slam in Game 4, when in fact Gladden hit one in Game 1, and Hrbek hit one in the pivotal Game 6.

 Some years after the conclusion of the series it emerged that a lone Metrodome technician had, at his own initiative, tried to influence games on the Twins behalf by adjusting the air conditioning fans while the Twins were at bat.
 It remains unclear whether this had any effect on game play, or in particular, on games played at the Metrodome during the 1987 World Series.

 In a February 2015 interview, sportscaster and author Al Michaels (who, as previously mentioned, did play-by-play for ABC's television coverage of the 1987 World Series) alleged the Twins pumped artificial crowd noise into the Metrodome during the 1987 World Series.
 Responding to Michaels' theory, Twins President Dave St. Peter said that he did not think the Twins needed "conspiracy theories" in order to win the World Series.
 Instead, he argued that "appreciation and respect" should be paid to players like Frank Viola, Gary Gaetti, Kent Hrbek, and Kirby Puckett, who, he said, "came out of nowhere to win a championship."

 The 1987 World Series was the final one that ABC aired that went the full seven games.
 The next time that ABC broadcast a World Series, in 1989, the Oakland Athletics swept the San Francisco Giants in four games.
 For the final World Series that ABC would broadcast to date, 1995, they split the coverage with NBC.
 ABC only covered Games 1, 4 and 5, and would have broadcast a seventh game had it been necessary.
+As in 1985 and 1989, the 1987 World Series was simulcast in Canada through the Global Television Network.

 As of 2023, this is also the last time where three consecutive World Series went to seven games (1985, 1986, 1987).